How you doin’?

 I decided to take my fate into my own hands.
 So I called Google.
 I spoke with a lovely lady called Sarah and she put me on a webinar.
 Webinars in 2005 were a new phenomenon, and I was super excited.
 Google had a couple of experts on their webinar and they basically said the same thing. ‘think about your users‘.
 They went on to add that they were working on algorithms that would identify what users wanted.
 And today, all those years on from 2005, Google still says the same thing; ‘know your audience and give them what they want.‘ So I did.
 I changed my copy around and stopped focussing on keywords.
 Rather, I used my keywords as a guide.

-My job was to write content that would get people interested, so I created page upon page of content that targeted different people and their behaviours.
+My job was to write content that would get people interested in attending Tony’s Unleashed the Power Within (UPW) seminar, so I created page upon page of content that targeted different people and their behaviours.
 Success!
 This worked!
 I then created a blog and would submit my blogs onto other life coaching blogs.
 I created landing pages and event ticket giveaways.
 I even put together my first email workflow, which lead our readers to purchase tickets.
 I did everything I could to ensure potential customers found us, and purchased tickets.